kadeesterline/kadeesterline/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=kadeesterline)](https://github.com/anuraghazra/github-readme-stats)

-- 🔭 I’m currently working on refactoring old projects
+- 🔭 I’m currently working on a Node.js bot that will make tik toks for me

 - 🌱 I’m currently learning Data Structures and Algorithms

+- 👯 I’m looking to collaborate on projects that use JavaScript

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kade-esterline/), [Dev.to](https://dev.to/kadeesterline)

+- ⚡ Fun fact: The first computer weighed more than 27 tons